nicolasdettling/nemo_python/docs/archer2_setup_guide.md

     <edit postproc.sh>
     sbatch runnemo_firstyear.sh

 and hopefully all should work!
-Keep an eye on the queues with squeue --user=<username> and see what happens in ocean.output.
+Keep an eye on the queues with squeue --user=your_username and see what happens in ocean.output.
 Any problems, ask Kaitlin for advice on <kaight@bas.ac.uk>.